mfaani/mfaani/content/posts/interview/arrays.md

     - Need to know the last occurrence of something.
     - etc.
 - Exit early to simplify logic.
 Example when the array is empty or only contains a single item.
-    - Don't exit early if the question itself explicity says it has more than 1 item.
+    - Don't exit early if the question itself explicitly says it has more than 1 item.
 - Create a local variable.
 So you can:
     - Carry state
     - Carry last index (of something)